BeneNat/high-level-oop-apps-design-labs/README.md

 The repository is organized into progressive modules, moving from fundamental language features to complex system designs.

-* [cite_start]**Lab 1: Inheritance & Hierarchies**: Exploration of access modifiers, constructor chaining, and deep inheritance trees using a Travel Management System context[cite: 12].
+* **Lab 1: Inheritance & Hierarchies**: Exploration of access modifiers, constructor chaining, and deep inheritance trees using a Travel Management System context.
+* **Lab 2: Polymorphism & Abstraction**: Implementation of abstract base classes, interfaces, and dynamic dispatch handling using a Medieval Castle simulation.
 * *(Future labs will be added here)*

 ## Technologies